By Drs. Les and Leslie Parrott

 Though some giftings may be more easily noticeable, all are important.
 Very few significant things have ever been accomplished without the work of a team, and there is no more powerful team than a husband and wife on a mission.

 If you find yourself in a behind-the-scenes, supportive role, don’t diminish the importance of your position.
 Ask your spouse how you can help.
 It could be by stepping up in an area you haven’t before, or maybe taking specific tasks off of their plate for a period of time.
-It could be scheduling activities differently.
+It could be scheduling activities differently, as well as being able to fit work around their schedule.
+In situations like this, it would be beneficial for your employers to think about introducing a scheduling tool, like one you can find at Deputy as scheduling software allows your employees to set their own availability, so you are able to help your spouse when they need it most.
 To offer help is to strengthen the team, and that’s ultimately better for your marriage and your family.
 Two is always better than one!

 4. BE WILLING TO SACRIFICE